Joint Combined Exchange Training: Exercise Flintlock

 September 1968 marked the beginning of a long and successful FLINTLOCK exercise series.
 Joint/Combined Exercise FLINTLOCK I was conducted in the fall of 1968 and consisted of four sub-exercises located in West Germany, Greece, Spain, and Denmark.
 The 7th Special Operations Squadron was involved in the exercise.

 In 1981, Exercise Flintlock was held in the United Kingdom.
 Elements of the 231st Combat Communications Squadron (DC ANG) took part in the exercise.
 On 26 April 1982, during the Flintlock 82 exercise, Sergeant First Class Clifford Strickland was picked up by a Lockheed MC-130 Combat Talon of the 7th Special Operations Squadron at CFB Lahr, Germany, using the Fulton surface-to-air recovery system.
 However, he fell to his death reportedly due to faulty equipment in 1400 hrs accident.
 This was the last ever attempt to utilize the Skyhook system in a live pick-up.

 Elements of the 1st Special Forces Group, 3rd Special Forces Group or 5th Special Forces Group conduct JCET programs twice a year in Africa.
 Designed to give the special forces experience of fighting on the continent, these JCET programs are known as Flintlocks and vary from search and rescue exercises, disaster management, or combat life saving.
 The funding for these programs is provided by the Department of Defense, with the locale being decided by Special Operations Command.
 Flintlock exercises provide an integral part of a Special Forces groups' annual training program.
 The program is designed to increase the strength of the host nation.
 The SFODA will provide over 60% of the training and usually receive 40% back in country specific training.

-In March/April 1999, Naval Regional Contracting Detachment Naples (NRCD Naples) deployed contingency contracting officers in support of EXERCISE FLINTLOCK IIA in Cote d'Ivoire.
+In March/April 1999, Naval Regional Contracting Detachment Naples (NRCD Naples) deployed contingency contracting officers in support of EXERCISE FLINTLOCK IIA in Côte d'Ivoire.
 This exercise, conducted by the U.S. Army's 96th Civil Affairs Battalion, included road, cafeteria and latrine construction projects, well-drilling requirements and numerous inoculations for various tropical diseases.
 NRCC contracting officers awarded contracts for these projects valued at $63,000.
 The 2003 Flintlock, held in South Africa, had a total cost of $80,000.

 Flintlock 2005 ran from June 6 until June 26, having been planned since 2004 in North and West Africa, specifically Algeria, Senegal, Mauritania, Mali, Niger and Chad, with forces from Europe, the United States and the North Atlantic Treaty Organization (NATO) taking part.
 The primary aim of the training operation was to increase the capability of African forces to halt the trade in illicit weaponry, anti-terrorism, illegal goods and human trafficking, improving command, control and communications, marksmanship, medical skills and human rights knowledge.

 The U.S. Air Force's first operational deployment of the V-22 Osprey sent four CV-22s to Mali in November 2008 for Exercise Flintlock.
 The CV-22s flew nonstop from Hurlburt Field, Florida with in-flight refueling.